vivek-nexus/Ansible-Docker-AWS/README.md

 # What is this?

-This is **beginner's diary** of getting started with deploying a **Docker Container, serving a simple web page, deployment being done with Ansible.** Know more about [What is Docker](https://docker-curriculum.com/#what-is-docker-)? and [What is Ansible](https://www.ansible.com/overview/how-ansible-works)?
+This is **beginner's dairy** of getting started with deploying a **Docker Container, serving a simple web page, deployment being done with Ansible.** Know more about [What is Docker](https://docker-curriculum.com/#what-is-docker-)? and [What is Ansible](https://www.ansible.com/overview/how-ansible-works)?

 # How does it work?